Dyschronometria: How Dementia Affects Time Perception

 Diagnosis and Treatment Approaches

 Dyschronometria diagnosis often requires a comprehensive assessment.
 While there isn't a specific "dyschronometria test," cognitive evaluations and routine checkups help spot the signs.
-While there's no singular dyschronometria cure, a combination of therapies, cognitive training, and specialised technologies can be instrumental in managing the condition.
+While there's no singular cure, dyschronometria treatments tend to include a combination of therapies, cognitive training, and specialised technologies that can be instrumental in managing the condition.

 Practical Tips for Navigating Dyschronometria